 "As such, we have received over 150 inquiries from more than 20 countries from groups who are interested in bringing Surf Lakes to their area."

-At this stage, the frontrunners for the first commercial sites are USA (California, Florida, and Arizona), United Kingdom, Dubai, Fiji, New Zealand, Singapore, Japan, as well Australia (Brisbane, NSW, and Perth).
+At this stage, the frontrunners for the first commercial sites are the USA (California, Florida, and Arizona), the United Kingdom, Dubai, Fiji, New Zealand, Singapore, Japan, and Australia (Brisbane, NSW, and Perth).